With Even Stronger Reason

 Winner junior pushed away from Samuel in order to be let down.
 When his feet touched the ground, he immediately took the toy off the big man's hand and sat in a corner to play.
 My eyes strayed to the kid.
 That was the trick.
 Next time, I would bring a toy so he could behave better.

 My eyes strayed back to Samuel once again only to find his malicious right hand positioned comfortably on the small of Quatre's back.
-His thumb was moving in a smooth, circular pace against Quatre's lower spine as they discussed something in soft voices.
+His thumb was moving in a smooth, circular motion against Quatre's lower spine as they discussed something in soft voices.
 I would do everything in my power to give this guy the biggest headache he ever experienced in court.
 I already thought of hiring someone to follow him around and dig the dirty secrets off his closet.
 From the way she talked about him, Dorothy seemed to like this guy as well, so there was no use in soliciting her help in that matter.

 "Please allow us some privacy for a few minutes," he requested.